callmeJOUYA/RainbowBalls/README.md

 # RainbowBalls
-RainbowBalls is a js project that generates a series of rondomly colored random size circles and animates their rotation on a webpage. this project showcases OOP principlesand and provides an interactive visual experience using html 5 "canvas" and java script.
+RainbowBalls is a js project that generates a series of rondomly colored random size circles and animates their rotation on a webpage. this project showcases OOP principles and and provides an interactive visual experience using html 5 "canvas" and java script.